kyamagu/photoshop-connection/README.rst

 Photoshop, and check `Enable Remote Connections` option.
 Enter password to the given field, and click `OK` button and restart Photoshop.

-Photoshop must be launched and running for `PhotoshopConnection` to work.
+Photoshop must be launched and running for the package to work.

 Usage